Juniper/ansible-junos-stdlib/README.md

 Ansible modules to support Junos network build automation use-cases.
 Developed for Ansible 1.5.
 This library is not currently part of the Ansible distribution.
 Please refer to [INSTALLATION](#installation) section for setup.

+For examples of using this module library, refer to the [Ansible + Junos FireFly](https://github.com/jeremyschulman/ansible-vsrx-demo) demo repository.

 ## OVERVIEW OF MODULES

 This library contains the following Ansible modules.
-Please refer to the [MODULE DOCUMENTATION](docs) section for details on each of the modules.
+For detailed usage on each module, refer to [docs](docs).

 #### Build Automation modules